Landon Rice

-Landon Rice (born February 28, 1988) is a professional Canadian football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+Landon Rice (born February 28, 1988) is a Canadian professional football offensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+He is a two-time Grey Cup champion after winning with the Alouettes in 2023 and with the Toronto Argonauts in 2024.
 He played CIS football at the University of Manitoba and attended Crocus Plains Regional Secondary School in Brandon, Manitoba.

-Early years
+Early life

 Rice played high school football for the Crocus Plains Regional Secondary School Plainsmen as an offensive and defensive lineman on the 9-man football team.
 He won the Canada Cup in 2005 as a member of Team Manitoba.

-College career
+University career

 Rice played for the Manitoba Bisons from 2007 to 2012.
 The Bisons won the 43rd Vanier Cup in 2007.
 He participated in the 2008 CIS East-West Bowl.
 Rice was named a team captain in 2011 and 2012.
+During his draft eligible year, Rice broke his ankle which impacted his draft status.

 Professional career

+Hamilton Tiger-Cats (first stint)

-Rice signed with the Hamilton Tiger-Cats on April 2, 2013 as an undrafted free agent and spent that season on the practice roster.
-He made his CFL debut on June 26, 2014 and made his first career start on July 4, 2014.
+Rice signed with the Hamilton Tiger-Cats on April 2, 2013, as an undrafted free agent and spent that season on the practice roster.
+He made his CFL debut on June 29, 2014, and made his first career start on July 4, 2014.
+He played in 18 regular season games in 2014 and started in three.
+He also played in both post-season games, including his first Grey Cup appearance, which was a loss to the Calgary Stampeders in the 102nd Grey Cup game.

+Montreal Alouettes (first stint)

 On July 22, 2018, Rice was traded with teammate Tony Washington to the Montreal Alouettes in the blockbuster Johnny Manziel deal.
 He played in four games with the Alouettes, including two starts at right guard, before being released on August 23, 2018.

+Hamilton Tiger-Cats (second stint)

-He was then signed by the Tiger-Cats again on August 28, 2018.
+Rice was then signed by the Tiger-Cats again on August 28, 2018.
 He played in 14 regular season games, including one start, for the Tiger-Cats.
 He became a free agent during the following off-season.